-How to Find the Value of a Home
+How to find the value of a home

 There are many resources homeowners can use to find out property values.

-2. Get a comparative market analysis
+Get a comparative market analysis

 Real estate agents can provide you with a comparative market analysis.
 This is their estimation of your home’s value based on an evaluation of your property and market trends.
 This is commonly done before listing a home for sale.

-3. Use a house price index calculator
+Use a house price index calculator

-The house price index (HPI) calculator uses data from mortgage transactions over time to estimate the value of a given house.
+The house price index (HPI) calculator uses data from mortgage transactions over time to estimate the value of a specific house.
 This value is projected based on the purchase price of the home and the changing value of other homes in the area.

-4. Hire a professional appraiser
+Hire a professional appraiser

-This appraised value can be used to list the house at an accurate price, refinance, or determine the financial effects of a remodel.
+This appraised value can be used to list the house at an accurate price, refinance your mortgage, or determine the potential financial impact of a remodel on your home equity.

 Evaluate comparable properties

 If you don’t want to pay an appraiser yet, you can research comparable properties in your area to estimate the fair market value of a home.

-If the market value of your home is $300,000 and the assessment rate is 80%, the assessed value is $240,000.
+Example: if the market value of your home is $400,000 and the assessment rate is 80%, the assessed value is $320,000.

-You can also use your property tax bill and the real-estate tax rate of your county to calculate the assessed value of your home with this equation:
+You can also use your property tax bill and the real estate tax rate of your county to calculate the assessed value of your home with this equation:

-Assessed value = (Property tax bill x Tax rate) ✕ 100
+Assessed value = Property tax bill x (100 / Tax rate)

 Knowing the value of a home can help homeowners plan their finances more accurately.

 If you bought a home for $200,000 and its true market value is now $350,000, your equity has likely increased.
-You can then use this equity to secure a home equity loan, which can be used to buy a second home, fund a renovation project or consolidate debt.
+You can potentially use this equity to secure a home equity loan and use it to buy a second home, fund a renovation project or consolidate debt.

-While your home’s assessed value, appraised value, and fair market value may be used interchangeably to evaluate how much your property is worth, they are created by different types of professionals and have different uses.
+While your home’s assessed value, appraised value, and fair market value may be used interchangeably to evaluate how much your property is worth, they are created by different professionals and have different uses.